What Happens to Life Insurance with No Beneficiary?

 One of Multiple Primary Beneficiaries Dies

-If you've named multiple primary beneficiaries and one passes away before you, the remaining beneficiaries typically receive the deceased person's share.
-This is one reason why naming multiple beneficiaries can help protect your estate plan.
+If you've named multiple primary beneficiaries and one passes away before you, the remaining beneficiaries receive the deceased person's share.
+This is one reason why naming multiple beneficiaries protects your estate plan.

 If all primary beneficiaries are deceased when you pass away, the death benefit goes to your contingent beneficiaries (or to your estate if none are named).